theislab/hadge/docs/source/usage.md

 | cellsnp-lite | - Alignment (BAM)<br>- Barcode (TSV)<br>- Common SNPs (VCF) | `params.bam`<br>`params.bai`<br>`params.barcodes`<br>`params.regionsVCF` | Cell genotypes |

 You can have following options for `scsplit_variant`:
+- `True`: activate freebayes

-- `False`: inactivate variant calling, get the input data from `params.vcf_mixed`
+- Otherwise: inactivate variant calling, get the input data from `params.vcf_mixed`
-- `freebayes`: activate freebayes
-- Otherwise: activate freebayes, take the output of freebayes and use `params.vcf_mixed` as well

-You can have following options for `scsplit_variant`:
+You can have following options for `vireo_variant`:
+- `True`: activate cellsnp

-- `False`: inactivate variant calling, get the input data from `params.celldata`
+- Otherwise: inactivate variant calling, get the input data from `params.celldata`
-- `cellsnp`: activate cellsnp
-- Otherwise: activate cellsnp, take the output of freebayes and use `params.celldata` as well

 #### Common variants

-When running genetics-based deconvolution methods without genotype reference, you may need common variants from the popultion.
+When running genotype-based deconvolution methods without genotype reference, you may need common variants from the popultion.
 Here we collect different sources of common variants for GRCh38 recommended by different methods.

 | Method       | Paramter                   | Source                                                                    |
 | ------------ | -------------------------- | ------------------------------------------------------------------------- |